Overwatch 2 Best Settings for Max FPS

 Field of View: 103.

 This is a personal preference, but all the pro players prefer to maximize the FOV so that they can spot players better.
+So 103 is the way to go.

 A wider field of view (FOV) increases your vision so that you can spot players easily.
-Lower values will increase performance.

 Aspect Ratio: Use Your Default